Getting started7 min read

 By Pavel Penev, MScFounder, TradeWize · 10+ years trading the markets

-The single biggest myth about investing is that you need a lot of money to start.
-You don't. $100 is enough to open an account, buy a diversified fund, and — more importantly — build the habit that actually creates wealth over time.
-The amount you start with matters far less than when you start and how consistently you keep going.
+The single biggest myth about investing is that you need a small fortune to start.
+You don't.
+There's no velvet rope, no minimum table spend, no bouncer checking your net worth at the door. $100 is enough to open an account, buy a diversified fund, and — the part that actually matters — start the habit that builds real wealth over time.
+The amount you begin with counts for far less than when you begin and how stubbornly you keep at it.

-This guide walks through exactly what to do with that first $100: where to put it, what to buy, and what to ignore.
-No jargon, no pressure to pick the next hot stock.
+This guide is the whole playbook for that first $100: where to put it, what to buy, and what to cheerfully ignore.
+No jargon, no pressure to pick the next hot stock, no homework you'll quietly resent.

 $100